-History has vindicated Rosa on the failure of centralised left parities, and her support for mass movements with mass initiative and organisation has won the day for a genuine left renewal.
+History has vindicated Rosa on the failure of centralised left parities, and her support for mass movements, with mass initiative and organisation, has won the day for a genuine left renewal.

 She was apt when she said the following, and it continues to resonate: “The working class demands the right to make mistakes and learn in the dialectic of history.
 Let us speak plainly.
 Historically, the errors committed by a truly revolutionary movement are more fruitful than the infallibility of the cleverest Central Committee.”

 Towards a left renewal: Lessons for the South African Left

 South Africa’s political and social crisis is driven by two main factors: (1) lack of a meaningful social transformation by the ANC following the 1994 democratic breakthrough, and (2) the obscene corruption that is worsening in threatening proportions from the ANC decline.
-The effect of a lack of meaningful social transformation is widespread poverty, growing unemployment, deepening inequality and an environmental destruction.
-This is because of the neoliberal policy solutions that have in place since 1994, have not been able to resolve the structural faults in our economy and society, in terms of addressing the apartheid legacies and the social problems flowing from the post-94 capitalist growth path.
+The effects of a lack of meaningful social transformation is widespread poverty, growing unemployment, deepening inequality and an environmental destruction.
+This is because of the neoliberal policy solutions that have in place since 1994, have not been able to resolve the structural faults in the economy and in social relations.
+Neoliberalism has not succeeded in addressing the apartheid legacies and the social problems flowing from the post-94 capitalist growth path.

 Even after 2017 ANC Nasrec conference, with Ramophosa at the helm, there is no halting and reversing the crisis.
 There is no renewal that the ANC is pursuing.
-It is all the perpetuation of rot and crisis, albeit in a slower pace in compared to the Zuma years.
-The ANC under Ramaphosa is better, but still lacks the requirements to effect a meaningful renewal.
-We see the intensification of the factionalist wars all the time in the ANC and in many state departments.
+It is all the perpetuation of rot and crisis, albeit in a slower pace in comparison to the Zuma years.
+The ANC under Ramaphosa is better, but still lacks the minimum requirements to effect a meaningful renewal.
+We still see the intensification of the factionalist wars all the time in the ANC and in many state institutions.
 The Robert McBride saga is the latest manifestation of these factionalist wars that illustrates that there is no renewal being pursued.
 McBride is being targeted (by refusing to renew his contract as head of IPID) for being the good guy who fearlessly fights malfeasance and corruption.

 The way forward for the left, out of the current political crisis, which is threatening to be a tragic impasse, is not to form a workers party or a vanguard party that will contest elections with a socialistic manifesto and hope to win or get some parliamentary seats.
 Any preoccupation with some centralised party of the left will be a serious distraction.
-Instead, the left must work with popular classes to build strong grassroots and sector movements that must fight for the immediate social demands of the popular classes on employment, living wage, sustainable livelihoods, health, education, food, women, youth, sports, arts culture etc. Whilst those struggles should be about immediate social demands, they must have a clear anti-capitalist outlook and seek to go beyond the limits of the current capitalist society.
+Instead, the left must work with popular classes to build strong grassroots and sector movements that must fight for the social demands of the popular classes on employment, living wage, sustainable livelihoods, health, education, food, women, youth, sports, arts, culture etc. Whilst those struggles should be about immediate social demands, they must have a clear anti-capitalist outlook and seek to go beyond the limits of the current capitalist society.
 Those struggles must express a yearning for a better society that is not capitalist.